Fyodor Sologub: Fame and marriage

 Even though he was in principle opposed to emigration, the desperate condition in which he and his wife found himself caused him to apply in December 1919 for permission to leave the country; he did not receive any response.
-Half a year later he wrote to Lenin personally, again without result.
-In mid-July 1921 he finally received a letter from Trotsky authorizing his departure, and he made plans to leave for Reval on 25 September.
-But on the evening of 23 September his wife, weakened by privation and driven to despair by the long torment of uncertainty, threw herself off the Tuchkov Bridge and drowned.
+Half a year later, he wrote to Lenin personally, again without result.
+In mid-July 1921, he finally received a letter from Leon Trotsky authorizing his departure, and he made plans to leave for Reval on 25 September.
+But on the evening of 23 September, his wife, weakened by privation and driven to despair by the long torment of uncertainty, threw herself off the Tuchkov Bridge and drowned.
 His wife's death grieved Sologub for the rest of his life, and he referenced it often in his subsequent writing.
-(A poem dated 28 November 1921, begins "You took away my soul/ To the bottom of the river./ I will defy your wishes/ And follow you.")
+A poem dated 28 November 1921, begins "You took away my soul / to the bottom of the river. / I will defy your wishes / and follow you."
 He gave up any thought of leaving Russia and relocated into an apartment on the banks of the Zhdanovka River, in which his wife had drowned.

-In 1921 the New Economic Policy was begun, and from the end of the year his books (which had been published abroad with increasing frequency, notably in Germany and Estonia) began to appear in Soviet Russia.
-In December Fimiamy (Incense), a collection of poems, was published; the next two years more poetry collections and translations were published (Balzac's Contes drolatiques, Paul Verlaine, Heinrich von Kleist, Frédéric Mistral), and in 1924 the fortieth anniversary of Sologub's literary activities was celebrated at the Alexandrinsky Theater in Petersburg, with speeches by Yevgeny Zamyatin, Mikhail Kuzmin, Andrei Bely, and Osip Mandelstam, among others.
-In April of that year he was elected the honorary chairman of the Division of Translators in the Petersburg Union Of Writers, and two years later he became the chairman of the board of the Union.
+In 1921, the New Economic Policy was begun, and from the end of the year, his books, which had been published abroad with increasing frequency, notably in Germany and Estonia, began to appear in Soviet Russia.
+In December, Fimiamy ("Incense"), a collection of poems, was published; the next two years more poetry collections and translations were published (Balzac's Contes drolatiques, Paul Verlaine, Heinrich von Kleist, Frédéric Mistral), and in 1924, the 40th anniversary of Sologub's literary activities was celebrated at the Alexandrinsky Theater in St. Petersburg, with speeches by Yevgeny Zamyatin, Mikhail Kuzmin, Andrei Bely, and Osip Mandelstam, among others.
+In April of that year, he was elected the honorary chairman of the Division of Translators in the St. Petersburg Union Of Writers, and two years later, he became the chairman of the board of the Union.
 He had literary gatherings in his apartment, attended by such writers as Anna Akhmatova and Korney Chukovsky.
 His new poems, which had a classic simplicity, were appreciated by those to whom he read them, but they were not printed anymore.

 Death and legacy

-In May 1927 Sologub became seriously ill, and by summer he could leave his bed only rarely; his last poem was dated 1 October.
+In May 1927, Sologub became seriously ill, and by summer he could leave his bed only rarely; his last poem was dated 1 October.
 After a long struggle, he died on 5 December in Leningrad.
-Two days later he was buried next to his wife in Smolensk Cemetery.
+Two days later, he was buried next to his wife in Smolensk Cemetery.

 While Sologub's novels have become his best-known works, he has always been respected by scholars and fellow authors for his poetry.

 The Symbolist poet Valery Bryusov admired the deceptive simplicity of Sologub's poetry and described it as possessing a Pushkinian perfection of form.
 Innokenty Annensky, another poet and contemporary of Sologub, wrote that the most original aspect of Sologub's poetry was its author's unwillingness to separate himself from his literature.